vik-s/quartz/content/projects/newsletter/long form/Measuring Angles with FMCW Radar.md

 On the third axis, you will have range FFT data corresponding to each antenna, for every chirp in the frame.
 Along this axis, doppler FFT is calculated to extract the velocity of the objects in the radar field of view.
 The size of this dimension depends on how many chirps there are in a frame (like 256).

 If you visualize the data collected along these axes, for every chirp transmitted, the received data is a radar cuboid containing range, velocity and angle information.
 In essence, this is the basic data structure received by the radar receiver for every frame.
+This entire block of data needs to be collected and stored before it can be used to fully identify objects in the radar field.
+As a result, radar systems have sufficient on-board memory to store these data blocks before processing.

 *Draw a radar cuboid*
 ## Estimating Angle of Arrival

 Let us simplify our analysis to the case where there are only two receiving antennas.
 Depending on the location of the object, the chirp signal will travel an extra distance Δp to one antenna compared to the other.
 If the distance between the antennas is p, then Δp=p.sinθ.
 From our last article (https://www.viksnewsletter.com/i/145685890/velocity-measurement-from-phase) we know that an extra distance Δp results in a phase shift ΔΦ given by